Sookeyy-12/NeuralNitro-AI/devLog.md

 - Choose the track layouts for curriculum learning.
 Yet to add it in the game.
 - Added 2 Oval tracks to the project for curriculum learning.
 - Added Car to the game which can be controlled by the **Player**.
+- Camera follows the car when in play mode.